Parameter-Efficient Multi-Task Fine-Tuning in Code-Related Tasks: Conclusions and Future Work

 Our findings reveal that larger models consistently demonstrate superior ability to balance multiple objectives within QLoRA's parameter-efficient framework.
 Translation exhibits scale and direction-dependent trade-offs, with \MT QLoRA underperforming for Java→C\# across all scales but showing competitive or improved results for C\#→Java at specific configurations.
 Code summarization demonstrates clear language-dependent effects: \python summarization benefits substantially from \MT training across all scales, while \java summarization favors \ST QLoRA, particularly at larger model capacities where task-specific training proves more effective.

-Future work should investigate task-specific adapters to address translation instability, dynamic task weighting for language-specific transfer, and attention-based routing to prevent destructive interference in parameter-efficient \MT scenarios.
-Extension to additional programming languages and software engineering tasks (bug fixing, program repair) would further validate the generalizability of our findings.
+Future work should investigate task-specific adapters to address translation instability, dynamic task weighting for language-specific transfer, curriculum learning strategies that schedule task exposure based on difficulty estimation, and task-aware parameter sharing that introduces learnable routing to selectively activate adapter subsets per task.
+Extension to additional programming languages and software engineering tasks (such as bug fixing, program repair, test generation, and vulnerability detection) would further validate the generalizability of our findings.